Travvit/cacher/README.md

 # Table of Contents

 ## Summary
 It is very important to utilize a caching service or server to speedup the response of a Node.js application.
 A long running query or heavy I/O operation can slow down an application.
 Often times developers use a client library for a backing server/service to cache responses of long running processes within their application.
-This creates a direct dependency of the caching code with the caching library and the underlying service.
+However, this creates a direct dependency of the caching code with the caching library and the underlying service.

 There are also concerns with users being served stale/outdated or invalid data from the cache.
+An example of this would be user permission related objects, that have been cached.
+If any of the underlying data for user permission is updated, a significant number of the cached data would need to be evicted from the cache as soon as the update is applied.

 What is required is a reliable caching mechanism that allows the developer to take advantage of a caching service without the concern of ever using invalid data.